dchvz/algoExpertTraining/README.md

 - I will also include my notes for the data structures crash course

 ## Pro Tips
-Be aware of the concepts before heading right into the problem.
+- Be aware of the concepts before heading right into the problem.
 Having an understanding of the problem's nature or even going beyond and looking for additional explanation/exercises could be really helpful

-Solve on paper before coding
+- Solve on paper before coding

+- On interviews, try to explain the approaches you have in mind, even the brute force ones.
+Then, as you develop more on the problem you can come up with better solutions and will be able to explain to the interviewer which one is better and why

 ## ✅ Easy (31/31)